area17/twill/docs/src/form-fields/repeater.md

 - Finishing up:

-Add both modules to your `admin.php` routes.
+Add both modules to your `twill.php` routes.
 Add the `Team` module to your `twill-navigation.php` config and you are done!

 ## Dynamic repeater titles